-Haughton's Church and Village magazine no longer exists, so the local bell ringers are sharing their website to publish the local village news.
+Haughton's Church and Village magazine no longer exist, so the local bell ringers are sharing their website to publish the local village news.
 Please subscribe to receive a weekly News Bulletin by email, and contact us with any news.
-Share the link www.thebellringers.org.uk with your freinds and neighbours to spread the news.
-The Bell Ringers meet every Wednesday (usually Mondays, temporary altered due to Covid-19) at 8pm in St. Giles Church Haughton, everyone is welcome to join us anytime.
+Share the link www.thebellringers.org.uk with your friends and neighbours to spread the news.
+Bell Ringing has been temporarily suspended due to the Second National Covid Lockdown

 Haughton Village News

 Golden Syrup Cake

 I have made a golden syrup cake today which was delicious.
 Below is the recipe and a picture of the results.

 I have written a little article to accompany it:

 Hi all, if you're looking for an easy cake to make during lockdown Golden Syrup cake is just the thing.

 I found this recipe on BBC Good food Guide and made it today.
 It is delicious!

 One little tip - the recipe below recommends a tray bake but I made two tin loaves out of the same ingredients, therefore you could halve the ingredients and make one tin loaf.

 For the full quantity I needed an extra ten minutes baking time to that recommended.